sskyau/stanford-dogs-classification-models/README.md

 |InceptionResNetV2|||215|55.9|[Google Drive]()|
 |ViT|||346|86|[Hugging Face](https://huggingface.co/skyau/dog-breed-classifier-vit)|

-## Running the Training Notebooks
+## Instructions for Running the Training Notebooks
-All models are developed on Google Colab and trained with 1 GPU.
-After pip installing all required libraries, please restart the runtime once to
+After pip installing all required libraries, the runtime has to be restarted once before importing the libraries.